 In the final section of the press release, details such as a phone number must be added for journalists to contact for any issues or questions.
 The name, surname and email address of the contact person should also be included.

+Writing and releasing a press release can help your business gain valuable PR.
 The most important issue to consider in writing a press release is its newsworthiness.
 The simplest formula used to ensure this is 5W1H.
 A text that can answer questions of what, where, why, when, who and how would prove to be newsworthy.

 There may be different issues in ensuring newsworthiness.
 While this is related to the content of the news, a concrete subject, supported by data, may go to waste because of mistakes in the writing style.